 According to the Centers for Disease Control, bed bug infestations have increased in the last two decades.
-Pet owners may wonder whether their cat can carry bed bugs home and how the cat is affected by them.
+Pet owners may wonder whether their cat can carry bed bugs, and how the cat is affected by them.

-How Can I Prevent Bed Bugs on My Cat?
+How Can I Prevent Bed Bugs on Cats?

 Since cats are most likely to encounter a bed bug that is already in your home, the best way to prevent them from getting onto your cat is to do the recommended steps for overall home prevention.
 Some steps the U.S. Environmental Protection Agency suggests home owners do include: